Patrick-Mark/html_css_essentials_project_1/README.md

 # Wild Atlantic Mindfulness Project 1
+Wild Atlantic Mindfulness is a website for users who want an introduction to mindfulness and relaxation, and want to expeirence some of the sights and sounds of beautiful Ireland by watching a 4K resolution video of scenic Irish locations and listening to soundscape recordings from various locations in the country.
-Wild Atlantic Mindfulness is a website for users who would like to experience some This website allows users to access information about mindfulness and relaxation with an Irish 'Wild Atlantic Way' theme.
+This website allows users to access information about mindfulness and relaxation with an Irish 'Wild Atlantic Way' theme.

 ![responsiveness image](/media/responsive.JPG)
 # Features